-- The Los Angeles City Employees' Retirement System (LACERS or the System) fiduciary net position as of June 30, 2021 was \$22,805,340,000, an increase of \$4,942,016,000 or 27.7% over the prior fiscal year. - The total additions to the fiduciary net position of LACERS, from employer contributions made by the City of Los Angeles (the City), Member contributions, self-funded dental insurance premium, Members' portion of premium reserve, building lease and other income, and net investment income were \$6,218,960,000, a 375.4% increase from the prior fiscal year. - The employer contributions to the Retirement Plan represented 100% of the Actuarially Determined Contribution of the employer as defined by the Governmental Accounting Standards Board (GASB) Statements No. 67, Financial Reporting for Pension Plans, and No. 68, Accounting and Financial Reporting for Pensions. - The employer contributions to the Postemployment Health Care Plan represented 100% of the Actuarially Determined Contribution of the employer as defined by GASB Statements No. 74, Financial Reporting for Postemployment Benefit Plans Other than Pension Plans, and No. 75, Accounting and Financial Reporting for Postemployment Benefits Other than Pensions. - Net investment income for this fiscal year was \$5,288,787,000, representing a 1,347.0% increase compared with an investment income of \$365,492,000 for the previous fiscal year. - The total deductions from the fiduciary net position were \$1,276,944,000, a 10.8% increase from the prior fiscal year, for the payment of retirement and postemployment health care benefits, refunds of Member contributions, and administrative expenses. - The System's Net Pension Liability (NPL) for the Retirement Plan was \$4,363,757,000 as of June 30, 2021.
+- The Los Angeles City Employees' Retirement System (LACERS or the System) fiduciary net position as of June 30, 2022 was \$20,454,104,000, a decrease of \$2,351,216,000 or 10.3% year-over-year. - The total additions to the fiduciary net position of LACERS are from employer contributions made by the City of Los Angeles (the City), Member contributions, self-funded insurance premium, Members' portion of premium reserve, building lease and other income, and net investment income (loss).
+This fiscal year, net investment loss of \$1,916,529,000 was incurred, representing a 136.2% decrease from prior fiscal year's investment income of \$5,288,787,000.
+This resulted in a net decrease of \$973,225,000 in fiduciary net position, a 115.6% decrease from the prior fiscal year's total additions of \$6,218,960,000. - The employer contributions to the Retirement Plan represented 100% of the Actuarially Determined Contribution of the employer as defined by the Governmental Accounting Standards Board (GASB) Statements No. 67, Financial Reporting for Pension Plans, and No. 68, Accounting and Financial Reporting for Pensions. - The employer contributions to the Postemployment Health Care Plan represented 100% of the Actuarially Determined Contribution of the employer as defined by GASB Statements No. 74, Financial Reporting for Postemployment Benefit Plans Other than Pension Plans, and No. 75, Accounting and Financial Reporting for Postemployment Benefits Other than Pensions. - The total deductions from the fiduciary net position were \$1,377,991,000, a 7.9% increase year-over-year, for the payment of retirement and postemployment health care benefits, refunds of Member contributions, and administrative expenses. - The System's Net Pension Liability (NPL) for the Retirement Plan was \$7,065,660,000 as of June 30, 2022.
 NPL, a measure required by GASB Statement No. 67 to disclose in the financial notes of a pension plan, is the difference between the Total Pension Liability (TPL) and the plan fiduciary net position.
 As the plan fiduciary net position is equal to the fair value of the plan's assets, NPL is determined on a fair value basis.
-Compared with the previous fiscal year, the NPL decreased by \$3,231,034,000. - The System's Net Other Postemployment Benefits (OPEB) Plan Asset for the postemployment health care benefits was \$261,574,000 as of June 30, 2021.
-Net OPEB Asset/Liability is a measure required by GASB Statement No. 74.
-Net OPEB Asset/Liability is determined on a fair value basis and is the difference between the Total OPEB Liability (TOL) and the plan fiduciary net position.
-As compared with the previous fiscal year, the Net OPEB Liability decreased by \$896,900,000 and is a Net OPEB Asset as of June 30, 2021. - The plan fiduciary net position as a percentage of TPL for the Retirement Plan, another required disclosure of GASB Statement No. 67, was 81.3%, which is the same as the funded ratio on a fair value basis reported in the actuarial valuation for the retirement benefits. - The plan fiduciary net position as a percentage of TOL for the Postemployment Health Care Plan, another required disclosure of GASB Statement No. 74, was 107.4%, which is the same as the funded ratio on a fair value basis reported in the actuarial valuation for the postemployment health care benefits.
+Compared with the previous fiscal year, the NPL increased by \$2,701,903,000. - The System's Net Other Postemployment Benefits (OPEB) Plan Liability for the postemployment health care benefits was \$232,925,000 as of June 30, 2022.
+Net OPEB Liability is a measure required by GASB Statement No. 74.
+Net OPEB Liability is determined on a fair value basis and is the difference between the Total OPEB Liability (TOL) and the plan fiduciary net position.
+As compared with the previous fiscal year, the Net OPEB Liability increased by \$494,499,000. - The plan fiduciary net position as a percentage of TPL for the Retirement Plan, another required disclosure of GASB Statement No. 67, was 70.7%, which is the same as the funded ratio on a fair value basis reported in the actuarial valuation for the retirement benefits. - The plan fiduciary net position as a percentage of TOL for the Postemployment Health Care Plan, another required disclosure of GASB Statement No. 74, was 93.5%, which is the same as the funded ratio on a fair value basis reported in the actuarial valuation for the postemployment health care benefits.